polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 to demonstrate their ownership of tickets.
 This step discloses the identity of the ticket owners.

-### 4.5.
-Validation of Ticket Ownership

-During block verification, the claim of ticket ownership is validated.

 ## 5. Bandersnatch VRFs Cryptographic Primitives

-This chapter provides a high-level overview of the Bandersnatch VRF primitive as it relates to the Sassafras protocol.

 It's important to note that this section is not intended to serve as an exhaustive exploration of the mathematically intensive foundations of the